Ixcatl/fables_novasophonia/docs/core/items.rst

 Collectibles
 ==========
 Items that grant permanent boosts when consumed.
-Collectibles work great as treasure for inquisitive players due to how generally useful they are; it's recommended that any good campaign have at least a few of these tucked into dark corners.
+Collectibles work great as treasure for inquisitive characters due to how universally useful they are; it's recommended to have at least a few of these tucked into dark corners.

 .. list-table::
     :widths: 12 5 50